NVMeTCP-IP Core for 25G Datasheet

 In

-NVMe Qualifed Name (NQN) of the SSD inside the target system, defined as a string of Unicode characters.
-Maximum size of TrgNQN is 223 bytes.
-When the name is shorter than maximum size, the remaining characters are set to 00h.
-For instance, when NQN is “dgnvmettest”, set TrgNQN[7:0]=’d’, TrgNQN[15:8]=’g’, …, TrgNQN[87:80]=’t’.
-While remaining characters (TrgNQN[1783:88]) = 0 (null).
-The host uses this value to select the active SSD at the target system.
-NQN of the SSD is configured by NVMe/TCP target system.
+The NVMe Qualified Name (NQN) of the SSD within the target system, defined as a Unicode string.
+The maximum size of TrgNQN is 223 bytes.
+For example, if the NQN is “dgnvmettest”, configure TrgNQN[7:0]=’d’, TrgNQN[15:8]=’g’, …, TrgNQN[87:80]=’t’ accordingly, with remaining characters (TrgNQN[1783:88]) set to 0 (null).
+This NQN is utilized by the host to identify and interact with the correct SSD in the target system.

 Control Interface